pbreen40/Basic_Onshape_CAD/README.md

 ## Caster Mount
 ### My favorite part about this is the whole use function.
 It's really neat how it saves you a lot of time/energy.
 I'm not sure if Solidworks has this, but this is definitely a pro for Onshape.
 I also thought that it's pretty cool that Onshape also has the variable option.
 I messed up when I was creating the last line because I dimensioned it from the wrong side, but other than that this was a smooth ride.

+## Caster Fork
+### This was super easy and simple.
+Almost everything translates directly from Solidworks to Onshape.
+10/10 transition.